 Now I don’t feel guilty or ashamed making simple foods.
 Two ingredient or three ingredient recipe could be as good as a complicated recipe involving many steps in ingredients.
 I feel confident in my cooking and I now go back to my childhood for inspiration quite often.

 This recipe is one of those childhood memories.
 My mom made light and easy green beans with eggs quite regularly when I was little.
 I am pretty sure she used frozen beans as we’ve never had fresh ones in the stores.
 It was quick and easy.
 Tasty and healthy.
 I was on the subway last week coming home, tired and with no energy to go to a supermarket.
 I tried to do a mental audit of what we had in the fridge and remembered that there was a big bag of green beans waiting to be used.

 Technically it’s just scrambled eggs with green beans, but I never eat it for breakfast.
-For me it’s a dinner recipe, but it doesn't mean that you can’t have it in the morning or for lunch.
+For me it’s a dinner recipe, but it doesn’t mean that you can’t have it in the morning or for lunch.
 I cook beans in salted water until they are cooked to my liking, which is soft.
 But they can be cooked to have some crispiness too, it just depends on personal taste.
 Once the beans are cooked and drained, I add them to a big pan and pour a mixture of eggs and milk over them.
 I then cook it on medium heat stirring the egg and mixing the beans, until the eggs are cooked.
 Serve with lots of freshly ground pepper.
-Light and easy green beans with eggs are healthy and delicious, not to mention quick and very affordable.
+Light and easy green beans with eggs are healthy and delicious, also gluten-free, not to mention quick and very affordable.
 For another kind of light and healthy eggy dinner check my Ricotta and Brie Scrambled Eggs recipe.

 Light and easy green beans with eggs